-Given three positive numbers a, b, c, where c is the largest number, return true if the triangle with sides a, b and c is right-angled.
+Given any three positive numbers a, b, c, return true if the triangle with sides a, b and c is right-angled.
 Otherwise, return false.

 Find a Pythagorean triple

 Choose a web site to get translated content where available and see local events and offers.
 Based on your location, we recommend that you select: .

 You can also select a web site from the following list:

 Select the China site (in Chinese or English) for best site performance.
 Other MathWorks country sites are not optimized for visits from your location.